LBNL-UCB-STI/beam/docs/protocols.rst

 1. The PersonAgent receives a PersonDepartureTrigger from the scheduler while in Waiting state.
 She dequeues the first BeamLeg in her BeamTrip, all BeamTrips start with a leg that is of mode WALK.
 2. The PersonAgent sends an BecomeDriver message to her BodyVehicle and passes it a PassengerSchedule that defines her walking leg.
-3. The PersonAgent stays in Waiting state.
+3. The PersonAgent stays in Waiting state and responds with a completion notice scheduling the StartLegTrigger.

 *Process Next Leg Method*